How to Get Customers From Reddit for Your SaaS (Without Getting Banned)

 The biggest lesson: Specificity wins.
 The more precisely your post addresses the exact problem a subreddit discusses, the higher the conversion rate, regardless of upvote count.

 You don't need paid tools to make this work.
-Here's my free stack:
+Here's the stack I actually use now:

 • F5Bot — free keyword alert tool.
 Set it up for your product name, your category, and the "best tool for X" queries you want to intercept.
 Get email alerts when someone posts them on Reddit.

 • Reddit's own search — underrated.
-Filter by subreddit + time range to find active threads.
+Filter by subreddit and time range to find active threads.

 • UTM.io or Google Campaign URL Builder — for tracking which subreddit is driving conversions.